jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 next step in this module.

-The AST graphs are generally very good representations of the code, however, we have found that the AST graphs have two major problems:
+The AST graphs are generally very good representations of the code, however, we have found that the AST graphs have major problems:

-- They usually contain a lot of unnecessary information, such as all the nodes for code syntax symbols, such as {}, ;, etc. which makes search algorithms computationally more expensive and inefficient.
+- They do not implicitly contain a representation of the flow of the code, including all the possible paths that can be used to reach every statement within a file, created by each different control structure, such as a conditional, or a loop.
 - The node label types change between languages, which makes it harder to program the search methods.
 For example, in java, function invocation nodes are identified as `method_invocation`, whereas in JavaScript, they are identified as `call_expression`.
+- They usually contain a lot of unnecessary information, such as all the nodes for code syntax symbols, such as {}, ;, etc. which makes search algorithms computationally more expensive and inefficient.

 In order to solve these deficiencies, the AST graph goes through a re-parsing in the following step.

 ## 2. Graph optimization

-The AST graph is re-parsed into an optimized graph called the **syntax graph**.
+The AST graph is converted into an optimized graph called the **syntax graph**.

 As mentioned above, the purpose of this step is two-fold: